aimeshabani/School-Management-System/README.md

-6. Custom Reporting
+**Custom Reporting:**

-Generate detailed report cards:

-Includes marks, aggregates, and remarks.
+Generate detailed report cards with marks, aggregates, and remarks.

-QR code integration for tracking.

 Add motivational elements like remarks and initials to student reports.

-7. Automation

-Automatically handles all calculations, including:

-Salary balances.

-Class debt totals.

-Spending analysis.

-Performance metrics.

----
+QR code integration for modernized document tracking.

+Automation:

+The system handles all calculations (e.g., salary balances, class debt totals, spending analysis, and performance metrics) automatically.

 Technologies Used